 Theater at Bethel College is as distinct as the institution.
 Audition for a show or sign up for a class.
 You can participate as a Communication Arts major, a Theater minor, or as someone who is interested in trying your hand at the performing arts.
 Opportunities are open to all students interested in being on stage and/or behind the scenes.
 As part of a liberal arts education, theater fills an important role on campus and in the community by offering a unique perspective into the human experience.

 The theater department has a celebrated history and is a significant part of the Bethel College story.
 In a typical year, the department presents two mainstage productions, including one play and one musical or opera.
 In addition, the Theater Direction and Production course provides opportunities for students to perform in smaller-scale productions directed by their peers.
-You will find a professional and caring faculty who you to stretch yourself as a performer and a compassionate member of society, and work with you to ensure the highest quality productions.
+You will find professional and caring faculty who will encourage you to stretch yourself as a performer and a compassionate member of society, and work with you to ensure the highest quality productions.

 I and You by Lauren Gunderson; an ode to life, love and the strange beauty of human connectedness